kscardinal/loto-report-generator/README.md

 mongod --version
 ```

-2. Look at current database on web
+2. Look at the current database on the web
 ``` txt
 http://localhost:8000/pdf_list
 ```